achuchulev/tf_vars/README.md

 # Sample repo with example of building and AWS EC2 instance using terraform variables, module and outputs

+### The purpose of this example is to use terraform variables, modules and outputs in our code to be easily understandable and simple to modify

 ### Prerequisits

 * AWS subscription